kotlin-orm/ktorm/docs/source/en/dialects-and-native-sql.md

 names.forEach { println(it) }
 ```

-At first glance, there are only boilerplate JDBC codes in the example, but actually, it's also benefited from some convenient functions of Ktorm:
+At first glance, there are only boilerplate JDBC code in the example, but actually, it's also benefited from some convenient functions of Ktorm:

 - `useConnection` function is used to obtain or create connections.
 If the current thread has opened a transaction, then this transaction's connection will be passed to the closure.
 Otherwise, Ktorm will pass a new-created connection to the closure and auto close it after it's not useful anymore.
 Ktorm also uses this function to obtain connections to execute generated SQLs.
 So, by calling `useConnection`, we can share the transactions or connection pools with Ktorm's internal SQLs.
 - `iterable` function is used to wrap `ResultSet` instances as `Iterable`, then we can iterate the result sets by for-each loops, or process them via extension functions of Kotlin standard lib, such as `map`, `filter`, etc.